anirudhksharma/anirudhksharma/README.md

 **Adversarial robustness.** FGSM attacks on CIFAR-10.
 A CNN dropped from 78.6% to about 2.3% accuracy under a small perturbation; min-max adversarial training got most of it back.

-**Jaguar re-ID (in progress).** Matching individual jaguars across camera-trap photos for a Kaggle conservation challenge.

 ### Stack

 Python, C++.
 PyTorch and TensorFlow.
 PySpark, Pandas, Polars when data outgrows one box.
 AWS, Azure, FastAPI, Postgres, Elasticsearch.
 MCP for agent tooling lately.
 AWS Certified Machine Learning Engineer, Associate.